 Almost every week, I go through the pictures and add to the selected folder the best pictures that I have taken.
 I do some light processing and cropping and save these in the selected folder.
 Then I do the appropriate resizing: 800×600 for email and web publishing, and 1800×1200 (corresponding to 4×6 at 300dpi print resolution) for printing on paper using fotki.com.

 You should also notice that I create a separate folder for videos.
 I don’t like to mix videos with pictures.
 Videos are a different beast to me.
-And since I take a lot fewer videos, I will only create one single folder for videos for the entire year.Read related articles:
+And since I take a lot fewer videos, I will only create one single folder for videos for the entire year.Start organizing now using detailed, step-by-step instructions and videos: